 LNG in South Africa

-There is too much LNG around today so the LNG world has to get creative in order to sink those gargantuan volumes nobody seems to need.
+There is too much LNG around today so the LNG world has to get creative to sink those gargantuan volumes nobody seems to need.

 Spotlight on South Africa.